Welcome to Janssen CarePath

 What are the possible side effects of EDURANT®?

 EDURANT®can cause serious side effects including:

-- Liver problems.
-People with a history of hepatitis B or C virus infection or who have certain liver function test changes may have an increased risk of developing new or worsening liver problems during treatment.
-Liver problems were also reported during treatment in some people without a history of liver disease.
-Your healthcare professional may need to do tests to check liver function before and during treatment
+- Change in liver enzymes.
+People with a history of hepatitis B or C virus infection or who have certain liver function test changes may have an increased risk of developing new or worsening liver problems during treatment with EDURANT®.
+Liver problems have also happened during treatment with EDURANT® in people without a history of liver disease.
+Your healthcare provider may need to do tests to check your liver enzymes before and during treatment with EDURANT®.

-- Changes in your immune system (immune reconstitution syndrome).
-Your immune system may get stronger and begin to fight infections.
-Tell your healthcare professional right away if you start having any new symptoms of infection
+- Changes in your immune system (Immune Reconstitution Syndrome) can happen when you start taking HIV medicines.
+Your immune system may get stronger and begin to fight infections that have been hidden in your body for a long time.
+Tell your healthcare provider right away if you start having any new symptoms after starting your HIV-1 medicine.

-Other common side effects of EDURANT® include depression, headache, trouble sleeping (insomnia), and rash.
+The most common side effects of EDURANT® include depression, headache, trouble sleeping (insomnia), and rash.

 You are encouraged to report side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.
 You may also report side effects to Janssen Products, LP, at 1-800-JANSSEN (1-800-526-7736).

-Please see full Product Information for more details.
+Please see accompanying full Product Information for more details.